Romantic Oven Roasted Pork Loin with Pomegranate & Quinoa

-And while this scarlet fruit is the dish’s star flavor, it is only one of many potent aphrodisiac ingredients in this date night recipe.
-Sweet potatoes and fennel, both noted libido-lifters, are taken to a whole new level by roasting with sweet, pomegranate butter.
+The scarlet fruit is the star flavor, but it’s just one of several aphrodisiac ingredients in this dish.
+Sweet potatoes and fennel, known for lifting libido, are elevated by roasting in sweet pomegranate butter.

 Roasting pork loin vs pork tenderloin